G3mha/Prisoners-Dilemma/README.md

 9. **Return Result**: The global best position g as the best approximation to the optimal solution

-Here is a visualization of PSO optimizing a Rastrigin function (a non-convex function with many local maxima often used as a performance test for optimization algorithms):
+Based on the concept proposed by the paper [11], here is a visualization of PSO optimizing a Rastrigin function (a non-convex function with many local maxima often used as a performance test for optimization algorithms):

 ![image](https://github.com/user-attachments/assets/c5db9883-fc09-4557-8d04-e1f8e6143caa)